-The Stable Isotope Laboratory is a recently established education, research, training and service facility within the Department of Geosciences at Boise State University (Rooms 5110-5112, Environmental Research Building).
-This isotope ratio mass spectrometer facility serves research and teaching needs for stable isotope ratio users principally within the Departments of Geosciences, Biological Sciences, and Anthropology.
+The Stable Isotope Laboratory is an education, research, training and service facility within the Department of Geosciences at Boise State University (Rooms 5110-5112, Environmental Research Building).
+This isotope ratio mass spectrometer facility serves research and teaching needs for users of stable isotopes principally within the Departments of Geosciences, Biological Sciences, and Anthropology, but is also accessible to a broader regional and national community of scientists.

 Our analytical flexibility and competitive rate structure promote stable isotope services for research and industry and foster collaborations with other universities as well as federal, state and local agencies.